didierfred/SimpleModifyHeaders/README.md

-# SimpleModifyHeader
+# SimpleModifyHeaders

 Extension for firefox .

-The extension rewrite the header based on a rules table.
+The extension rewrite the headers based on a rules table.

 The rules table contains lines with the following parameters :
 - action : add, modify or delete a header field